Extracorporeal shock wave lithotripsy for pancreatic stones

 - Universite Libre de Bruxelles, Belgium

 Treatment of human calculi by extracorporeal shock wave lithotripsy (ESWL) was first used in patients for the treatment of kidney stones in 1980 .
 Subsequently, this technique has been applied to gallstones and pancreatic stones .
-(See "Dissolution therapy for the treatment of gallstones".)
+(See "Nonsurgical treatment of gallstones".)

 The treatment of pancreatic stones using ESWL will be reviewed here.
 The treatment of chronic pancreatitis, electrohydraulic lithotripsy, and laser lithotripsy are discussed separately.
 (See "Treatment of chronic pancreatitis" and "Electrohydraulic lithotripsy in the treatment of bile and pancreatic duct stones" and "Laser lithotripsy for the treatment of bile duct stones".)

 CLINICAL SIGNIFICANCE OF PANCREATIC STONES